SheetJS/docs.sheetjs.com/docz/docs/03-demos/07-headless.md

 :::note

-It is also possible to parse files from the browser context, but parsing from the automation context is more performant and strongly recommended.
+It is also possible to parse files from the browser context, but parsing from the automation context is more efficient and strongly recommended.

 :::